Who We Are

 Rochester CA-124 Division

-Rochester CA-124 Division was founded in the 1990s.
+Rochester CA-124 Division was founded in 1991.
 Our division is named for the U.S.S.
 Rochester (CA-124), one of the U.S. Navy’s last heavy cruisers, and the third Navy cruiser to bear the name of the city of Rochester, New York.
 (Learn more about the U.S.S.
 Rochester (CA-124) here.)

 Our division is made up of a League Cadet company (NLCC) for ages 10-13 (grades 5-7) and Sea Cadet companies (NSCC) for ages 13-18 (grades 8-12) who drill together each month at the Navy Reserve Center on Paul Road in Rochester.
 We usually have 20-25 enlisted cadets onboard, along with 5-8 adult volunteers.